areou/math_wizard/README.md

+# math_wizard
-# math_wizard game for children to practice arithmetic
+web based game for children to practice arithmetic